monotone-studio/monotone/ARCHITECTURE.md

 Monotone architecture is inspired by the Log-Structured approach and implements a custom-made memory-disk-cloud hybrid data storage engine.

-The overall design shares ideas and use cases from Sophia and PostgreSQL (Timescale) and Kafka.
+The overall design shares a combination of ideas and use cases from Sophia, PostgreSQL (Timescale), and Kafka.

 The whole database can be seen as a 64-bit range sparse array of ordered events.
 Data is stored in sorted partition files.